aws-azure-login/aws-azure-login/README.md

 ### Linux

 In Linux you can either install for all users or just the current user.
-In either case, you must first install First install any the [puppeteer dependencies](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#chrome-headless-doesnt-launch).
+In either case, you must first install [Node.js](https://nodejs.org/) v7.6.0 or higher and any [puppeteer dependencies](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#chrome-headless-doesnt-launch).
+Then follow the appropriate instructions.

-#### Install for All Users
+#### Option A: Install for All Users

 Install aws-azure-login globally with npm: